-- The study of Latin is a great mental workout.
-The most able pupils often need the additional stretch and challenge which the study of Latin provides. - The possession of a high grade (7or better) in this challenging subject will help to differentiate candidates for university applications in any subject area. - Latin trains the mind in the systematic thinking necessary for maths, engineering and the sciences. - Latin improves your English and provides the root words for much of the specialised vocabulary of law, government and medicine. - The study of Latin is the best preparation for learning any language, especially Spanish. - The study of classical civilisations broadens the mind, promotes wide-ranging discussion, and deepens our appreciation of history, politics, beliefs and literature
+- Latin provides a great mental workout, which the most able pupils often need. - The possession of a grade 8 or 9 in this most challenging subject will help to differentiate candidates for university applications in any subject area. - Latin trains the mind in the systematic thinking necessary for maths, engineering and the sciences. - Latin improves your English and provides the root words for much of the specialised vocabulary of law, government and medicine. - The study of Latin is the best preparation for learning any language, especially Spanish. - The study of Latin literature broadens the mind and deepens our appreciation of history, politics, beliefs and literature in English.